MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 ### Use Group Policy to enable and configure the telemetry agent

 You can also use Group Policy to enable and configure telemetry agents.
-Download the Group Policy administrative template files from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkId=626001).
+Download the Administrative Template files (ADMX/ADML) for Office from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkId=626001).
 The policy settings that are listed in the following table are available in the path **User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Telemetry Dashboard**.

 **Telemetry Agent policy settings**